-Individuals in San Diego County are currently required to follow two public health orders: Governor Newsom's Executive Order N-33-20, and the Order of Health Officer and Emergency Regulations.
+Individuals in San Diego County are currently required to follow Governor Newsom's Executive Orders, the Orders of the State Public Health Officer, and the County of San Diego Order of the Health Officer and Emergency Regulations.
 Individuals in San Diego County may also be subject to additional orders issued by incorporated cities within San Diego County if they are located within that city's jurisdiction.